TritonDataCenter/rfd/rfd/0180/README.md

 As much as possible, native tools will be usable to observe and control machines.

+To allow for evolution of the platform, configuration will be maintained in a Triton-centric form and transformed into the form appropriate for the platform image at CN boot time and as machines are added/removed/changed through the course of normal operation.

 ### Storage layout

 The following files and directories are required for a machine.